 Again, all vinyl windows are not created equal.
 Depending on the manufacturer and specific window you choose, the warranties can vary.
 Many vinyl windows today (especially the best quality) offer full lifetime or double lifetime warranties.
 These double lifetime warranties can be a huge factor when selling your home as the warranty transfers to the new owners.

 The manufacturing process and the material itself is all chemicals.
 While vinyl is cheap to manufacture (thus keeping prices relatively low), it’s not a natural product and does have an environmental impact.
-Companies have tried to curb this impact in a number of ways: Recycled vinyl is used in some windows today, but quality and durability are compromised; Ability to recycle the vinyl windows themselves has improved, but finding a place to bring the old windows is difficult and the cost to recycle can be more than manufacturing the PVC from scratch.
+Companies have tried to curb this impact in a number of ways.
+Recycled vinyl is used in some windows today, but quality and durability are compromised.
+The ability to recycle the vinyl windows themselves has improved, but finding a place to bring the old windows is difficult and the cost to recycle can be more than manufacturing the PVC from scratch.

 Vinyl windows are the most popular type of window today.
 With the increased demand, came an increase in manufacturers as well as quality.
 Homeowners need to be vigilant in their research to be sure they’re getting the best quality and value.
 Be sure to read reviews of contractors as well as window companies.
 Make sure you’re getting a great warranty with a company that will be around in 20 years.
 Look for Energy Star ratings and be sure you’re researching the exact window, not just the manufacturer.

 Phew!
 That was a lot of information for one post.
 Once you’ve decided to go with a vinyl window, be sure to do your research.
 Vinyl windows offer so much value and longevity and are really a wonderful option for any home.
 But there is a lot of variety – make sure you’re choosing right.
-If you need additional help, our professional window consultants would be happy to come to your home and provide you with information on all types of windows and help you decide which is right for you.
-Contact us for more information or to schedule a free appointment.Tags: energy efficient, vinyl windows
+If you need additional help, HRTI‘s professional window consultants would be happy to come to your home.
+We will provide you with information on all types of windows and help you decide which is right for you.
+Contact HRTI for more information or to schedule a free appointment for window installation or replacement.Tags: energy efficient, vinyl windows